How one company grew to $60 Million in Annual Revenue by creating a Community of Businesses in their Hometown

 Each one is an independent business that none the less benefits from the Zingerman’s brand and expertise.

-Each has a logical connection to their industry expertise.
+Each has a logical connection to their industry expertise and builds on the business ecosystem they’ve created.

-Each of the businesses are also lead by a managing partner who has often worked their way up through one of the businesses in the Community and now has an ownership stake in the new enterprise.
+Each of the businesses are lead by a Managing Partner.
+That person has often worked their way up through one of the businesses in the Community.

-This structure has allowed Zingerman’s to attract and retain talent even as people move into positions of business ownership.
+This structure has allowed Zingerman’s to attract and keep talent.
+It’s a way for employees to move into positions of business ownership without leaving.

-The Community has a common thread of culture that is about much more than food – it’s about a shared experience.
+The Community has a common thread of culture that is about much more than food.
+It’s about a shared experience and values.

-They built it in collaboration with all of the Managing Partners, and input from hundreds of staff.
+They built the new vision in collaboration with all the Managing Partners.
+There was input from hundreds of staff.
 The vision articulates a next level of commitment to their values:

 We have a strategy for growth that is about the long-term economic health of our Community of Businesses and our local economy.